-The force group completes the bottom quarter of the system Operator Requirements worksheet (Figure 10-2 on page 10-45) for each traffic office.
+The force group completes the bottom quarter of the system Operator Requirements worksheet for each traffic office.
 This worksheet, along with a listing of the tours to be assigned each day, is returned to the individual traffic offices.
 These sheets are used to complete the weekly force estimate form and the day-off assignment plan procedure.
 The traffic offices assign operators to specific tours.